spicycode/Parts_The_Clonus_Horror/README.md

 * Fork it/Clone it/Download it, whatever
 * bundle install
 * Edit the_clonus_horrors.yml until you are content.
 It has a few of the thousand or so repos I carry around with me in it to get you started.

+# First Run
 * Run ./parts
+** All your repos are cloned, if they already exist nothing is done

+# Second through Infinity Run
+* ./parts git update or ./parts ls or ./parts my-hands-are-bananas ** You get the idea